'Red cards not the way to fix high-tackle issue'

 He told us it was all about setting targets, achieving them and moving on to the next one.
 At that stage we'd never beaten the All Blacks and had only won one Grand Slam since 1948.
 I thought he was mad - most of us probably did.

 But look at what Ireland have done since.
 They've kept setting targets and ticking them off.
 Another Grand Slam?
 Tick.
 Beat New Zealand for the first time?
 Tick.
 Win a Test series against the All Blacks in New Zealand?
 Tick.
-Have a sustained period as the world's number one side?
+Have a sustained period as the world's number-one side?
 Tick.

 Rattling through these targets only bolsters Ireland's belief that they can reach more heights.
 You could see that belief in the team on Saturday.
 Restricting that star-studded French team to one try was amazing.